Appendix 6: CQL In 20 Minutes

 fetch C into id_, t_, r_; --> loads named locals instead of C.id, C.t, C.r

--- A procedure can be the source of a cursor
+A procedure can be the source of a cursor, the cursor has the shape of the whatever result set the procedure returns.

 begin

-declare C cursor for select * from T1 where r < r_ limit 1;
+cursor C for select * from sample_table where r < r_ limit 1;

 fetch C;